kristinemt/songsranked/README.md

 ## Harry's House by Harry Styles
 <img src="harryshouse.jpg" width="400" height="400">

-This album came out in 2022 and it is easily my favorite Harry Styles' album!
+This album came out in 2022 and it is easily my favorite album from Harry Styles!
 The album can be found on all music streaming services, including [Spotify](https://open.spotify.com/album/5r36AJ6VOJtp00oxSkBZ5h). _The best music streaming service! ;D_ Let's start with the lists!

 **1. Late Night Talking**